Schufa: Data protection

+In December 2023, the European Court of Justice (ECJ) further clarified the application of the GDPR regarding automated scoring.
+The court ruled that the calculation of a credit score by a bureau like SCHUFA constitutes an "automated individual decision" if third parties, such as banks, rely primarily on that score for their decision-making.
+Consequently, under Article 15 of the GDPR, SCHUFA is required to provide consumers with meaningful information about the logic involved, including the specific criteria used and their weighting.
+This judgment was hailed by consumer protection groups, such as the Federation of German Consumer Organisations (vzbv), as a milestone for transparency and data sovereignty.

 Wrong data

 In 2009 the German Ministry for Consumer Protection (Bundesverbraucherschutzministerium) undertook a study of the error rates of various credit bureaus, and identified a very high error rate at Schufa.

 Consumer watchdog Stiftung Warentest had already conducted an investigation in 2003 which concluded that many items (69%) of Schufa data were incomplete, out of date, or wrong.
 In 2010 the organisation checked a new sample and concluded that 1% of the data held by Schufa were wrong, 8% were out of date and 28% were incomplete.
 The Schufa business model is clearly based on a so-called “reciprocity principle” whereby the company’s business partners are contractually required to report data updates.